matthewsouther/osoberry/src/apply.md

 * Enjoy spending time outside in all weather
 * Are respectful and responsible
 * Can follow age appropriate directions
-* Are open to feedback and pushing through challenges
+* Are open to feedback and working through challenges

 When possible, we balance our classes for age and gender.

-**We welcome families who have children with a diagnosed or suspected neurodivergence to apply.
-We have happily worked with kids who are Gifted, Autistic, ADHD, and dyslexic among other profiles.**
+We welcome families who have children with a diagnosed or suspected neurodivergence to apply.
+We have happily worked with kids who are Gifted, Autistic, ADHD, and dyslexic among other profiles.

-**Due to staffing and lack of expertise, we cannot accommodate children who are aggressive, defiant, or unable to follow the flow of our day.**

 ## Inquire now!